trucdg/python-heapq/README.md

 ## Heap Python Module
 In python, you have the **heapq** module, with which you can create a min heap or max heap.
-When you create a heap using **heapq** function, **by default, the heap will always be the minheap**, meaning that each tiem the smallest element is popped from the heap.
+When you create a heap using **heapq** function, **by default, the heap will always be the minheap**, meaning that each time the smallest element is popped from the heap.

 The **heapq** module has some relevant functions to perform various operations on the heap data structure.
 These functions are given below: